Build a Homelab server using an old laptop

 Then download the image from the official PVE website: Downloads

-Find a USB drive and flash the image onto it.
-It is recommended to use Ventoy, which can be used as a regular USB drive and also allows you to place ISOs inside and select them to load.
-This way, you don’t have to flash each image repeatedly.
-Similar technology was used with Fbinstool years ago, but Ventoy is even more convenient.
+Find a USB flash drive and burn the image to it.
+It is recommended to use Ventoy, which can be used as a regular USB drive and also allows you to put ISO files into it and select to load them.
+This way, you don’t have to re-burn each image, similar to the Fbinstool technology used years ago, but Ventoy is even more convenient.

-Additionally, it is best to have the machine connected to an Ethernet cable during PVE installation.
-The default network is bridged, so after installation, it can be connected via the local area network.
+Additionally, when installing PVE, it is best to have the machine connected to a network cable.
+By default, it uses a bridged network, so it can be connected via the local network immediately after installation.

-By default, PVE does not come with an X environment after installation.
-It can only be accessed via IP using a browser on a device within the local area network, with the default port being 8006.
+PVE does not come with an X environment installed by default, so it can only be accessed via a browser on a local network device using the IP, with the default port being 8006.

 PVE Optimization/Configuration

-Since the laptop has a built-in WLAN card, and I don’t want the machine to be tethered by an Ethernet cable, I hope it can connect to Wi-Fi.
-This way, I only need to solve the power supply issue, and I can place it anywhere.
+Since the laptop has a built-in WLAN network card, and I don’t want the machine to be dragged by a network cable, I hope it can connect to WIFI.
+This way, I only need to solve the power supply issue, and I can just put it anywhere.

 Network Configuration